instrumental-products/agent-os/instructions/create-spec.md

 <instructions>
   ACTION: Read all three product documents
-  ANALYZE: Project alignment with each document
+  ANALYZE: Spec alignment with each document
   NOTE: Consider implications for implementation
 </instructions>